Many want to leave New Jersey despite highly rated quality of life, Monmouth poll finds

 The poll surveyed 802 residents by phone from March 31 to April 4, the university said.

+Six of the state’s southernmost counties also agree that tourism-oriented businesses should …

-The Monmouth poll's state quality of life index score is at +27, in line with last year's rating, +25.
-The index reached +37 when the COVID-19 pandemic began around April 2020, the university said.
+The Monmouth poll's state quality-of-life index score is +27, in line with last year's rating, +25.
+The index reached +37 just after the COVID-19 pandemic began in April 2020, the university said.

-In previous years, the index trickled between +18 and +31.
+In previous years, the index varied between +18 and +31.
 At one point, it reached as low as +13, in February 2019, the university said.

 The poll says 36% of state residents say they'll likely leave New Jersey at some point, a jump from 26% who said the same in 2014 and 28% in 2007.

 The partisan results were also similar in 2007 (49% Republicans and 44% Democrats).
-In both years, independents were slightly more likely than either party members to say they wanted to move out of New Jersey (55% in 2014 and 54% in 2007), Monmouth said.
+In both years, independents were slightly more likely than members of either party to say they wanted to move out of New Jersey (55% in 2014 and 54% in 2007), Monmouth said.

+At the Absecon NJ Transit train stop Wednesday morning, Jenn Keeney, of Galloway Township, s…

 “Politics may also be playing a subtle role in wanting to get out of the state," Murray said.
 "We are already aware of the self-sorting that has gone on for the past generation, where people gravitate to communities and counties within their states where the neighbors are more like them ideologically.
 Who knows?
 As individual states become redder or bluer, maybe we are starting to see the same thing happening across state lines."